The basics of California charter

 Already registered but lost your confirmation email?
 There's no need to re-register.
 Please contact CSDC for your link to the workshop.

 The in-person presentation of Start Smart provides more anecdotal context and time for question-and-answer.

-The next in-person Start Smart workshop will be presented at CSDC's annual statewide charter conference on November 16-17, 2017 at the Manchester Grand Hyatt in San Diego, CA.
+The next in-person Start Smart workshop will be presented at CSDC's annual statewide charter conference on December 10-11, 2018 at the Marriott Marquis San Francisco.

 In addition to Start Smart, CSDC provides a wide range of services to assist with your team's development efforts.
 Here are a few options you have available to you once you've completed Start Smart:

 CSDC Developer Membership